xerolinux/XeroHub/content/posts/arch-cosmic/index.md

 As mentioned, I would highly recommend you install **Cosmic DE** on a spare non-essential device since it's still Alpha 1 software.
 And you will need modern enough hardware that has full support for **Wayland** since it doesn't nor will it ever have **X11** support.

+I have also gone ahead and written a script that will help you do all this and more in one swoop.
+If you care to give it a whirl, keeping in mind the status of the project, you can grab it from the [**XeroLinux Wiki**](https://wiki.xerolinux.xyz/cosmic/).

 However, if you are an **Arch** power user and prefer to do it the *manual way*, you can.
 Just head on over to the wonderful [**ArchWiki**](https://wiki.archlinux.org/title/COSMIC) and follow the instructions there.
 I would recommend it over **ArchInstall** as you can do more and have more flexibility.

 Finally if you don't want to use it on **Arch**, you can grab their Official **Pop!_OS 24.04 LTS alpha** ISO from >> [**Cosmic Downloads**](https://system76.com/cosmic).
 They also have instructions for other Distros like **Fedora**, **NixOS** and more...